Belching and heartburn was a daily part of Madalyn Miller’s life.

 “Gastroesophageal reflux disease occurs when stomach contents, including acid or bile, wash back into the esophagus,” said Steven Leeds, MD, a surgeon on the medical staff at Baylor University Medical Center at Dallas.
 “Eventually, this acid erodes the lining of the esophagus, resulting in discomfort, or in some cases, serious complications.”

-Luckily for Madalyn, Dr. Leeds offered her a solution with a minimally-invasive procedure called LINX®.
-This simple device is a series of magnets in a ring shape, which an anti-reflux surgeon implants around the bottom of the esophagus in a laparoscopic procedure.
-Typically, the outpatient procedure takes about an hour; LINX® is a permanently implanted medical device.
+Luckily for Madalyn, Dr. Leeds offered her a solution with a minimally-invasive procedure.
+With a simple device that consists of a series of magnets in a ring shape, an anti-reflux surgeon implants around the bottom of the esophagus in a laparoscopic procedure.
+Typically, the outpatient procedure takes about an hour.

 “Most people think of GERD as something that happens when you get older,” she said.
 “It got really bad for me in my early 20s.”